Borage: Uses

 Two blossoms: the younger one is pink, the older blue.

 Traditionally, borage was cultivated for culinary and medicinal uses, although today, commercial cultivation is mainly as an oilseed.

 Borage is used as either a fresh vegetable or a dried herb.
-As a fresh vegetable, borage, with a cucumber-like taste, is often used in salads or as a garnish.
+As fresh borage has a cucumber-like taste, it is often used in salads or as a garnish.

-The flower has a sweet, honey-like taste and is often used to decorate desserts and cocktails, sometimes frozen in ice cubes.
+The flower has a sweet, honey-like taste and may be used to decorate desserts and cocktails, and is sometimes frozen inside ice cubes.

 Vegetable use of borage is common in Germany, in the Spanish regions of Aragón and Navarre, on the Greek island of Crete, and in the northern Italian region of Liguria.
 Although often used in soups, one of the better known German borage recipes is the Frankfurt speciality grüne Soße ("green sauce").

 In Italy, borage is always eaten cooked, and is most commonly used to fill ravioli in the regions of Campania and Liguria.

-It is used to flavour pickled gherkins in Poland and Russia.
+Borage is used to flavour pickled gherkins in Poland and Russia.

 The flowers produce copious nectar which is used by honeybees to make a light and delicate honey.

 In Aragonese cuisine, borage boiled and sautéed with garlic is served with potatoes.

 Beverage

-Borage is traditionally used as a garnish in the Pimms Cup cocktail, but is nowadays often replaced by a long sliver of cucumber peel or by mint.
+Borage was a traditional garnish in the Pimms Cup cocktail, but nowadays it is generally replaced by a long sliver of cucumber peel or by mint.
 It is also one of the key botanicals in Gilpin's Westmorland Extra Dry Gin.
 The author of Cups and their Customs notes that a sprig or two of borage "communicates a peculiar refreshing flavour" to any cool drink.

 In Persian cuisine, borage tea (using the dried purple flowers) is called گل گاوزبان : gol gâvzabân, "cow's-tongue-flower".

 Herbal medicine

-Traditionally, Borago officinalis has been used in hyperactive gastrointestinal, respiratory and cardiovascular disorders, such as gastrointestinal (colic, cramps, diarrhea), airways (asthma, bronchitis), cardiovascular, (cardiotonic, antihypertensive and blood purifier), urinary (diuretic and kidney/bladder disorders).
+Traditionally, Borago officinalis has been used to treat hyperactive gastrointestinal, respiratory and cardiovascular disorders, such as gastrointestinal (colic, cramps, diarrhea), airways (asthma, bronchitis), cardiovascular, (cardiotonic, antihypertensive and blood purifier), urinary (diuretic and kidney/bladder disorders).

-One case of status epilepticus has been reported that was associated with borage oil ingestion.
+There has been a single reported case of status epilepticus associated with borage oil ingestion.

 A methanol extract of borage has shown strong amoebicidal activity in vitro.
 The 50% inhibitory concentration of the extract against Entamoeba histolytica was 33 μg/mLl.

 Companion planting

 Borage is used in companion planting.
 It is said to protect or nurse legumes, spinach, brassicas, and strawberries.
-It is also said to be a good companion plant to tomatoes because it confuses the mother moths of tomato hornworms or manduca looking for a place to lay their eggs.
-Claims that it improves tomato growth and makes them taste better remain unsubstantiated.
+It is also employed as a trap crop for tomatoes as it confuses female tomato hornworm and manduca moths during egg-laying.
+Claims that borage improves tomato growth and taste remain unsubstantiated.